 Fort Campbell is a somewhat small town located in the state of Kentucky.
 With a population of 13,292 people and five constituent neighborhoods, Fort Campbell is the 29th largest community in Kentucky.

-Fort Campbell is a very ethnically-diverse town.
+Fort Campbell is an extremely ethnically-diverse town.
 The people who call Fort Campbell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Campbell residents report their race to be White, followed by Black or African-American.
 Fort Campbell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.79% of the town’s residents.
-Important ancestries of people in Fort Campbell include Irish, English, African, and Italian.
+People of Hispanic or Latino origin account for 15.49% of the town’s residents.
+Important ancestries of people in Fort Campbell include Irish, English, African, and European.

 The most common language spoken in Fort Campbell is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Tagalog.